 Light, creamy and refreshing!
-A slice (or two) of Mascarpone and Dried Apricot Tart will satisfy all your cravings for a sweet and easy-to-prepare summer dessert!
+A slice (or two) of Mascarpone and Dried Apricot tart, and you will end up eating this treat for your entire summer!

-After a hearty lunch in Bologna last year, we were given a mini-cup with a couple of spoonful of mascarpone cream.
+After a hearty lunch in one of our trips to Bologna, we were given a mini cup with a couple of spoonsful of mascarpone cream.
 It really was just to cleanse our palate, I guess.

-The serving was NOT enough for me though — the cream was so light and creamy that I felt I could eat two more of those servings.
-I asked what’s in it, and they told me it’s just mascarpone cream with some amaretto.
-Ah, the simple pleasures of life. 😉
+The serving was NOT enough for me, though — the cream was deliciously light and creamy that I felt I could eat two more of those servings.

 I have to use dried fruit because great fresh apricot is hard to find in Stockholm, even during the height of summer.
 (I mean, compared to what you can find in Italy.)

-VIDEO ON HOW TO MAKE MASCARPONE AND DRIED APRICOT TART
+HOW TO MAKE MASCARPONE AND APRICOT TART – Step by Step